Teaching in China.

 Culture.

-Though I came to China to teach, I learned a lot too.
+Though I came to China to teach, I learned a lot.
 The chinese culture is rich and ancient, and I spent much of my free time travelling, learning the language, and experiencing the many cultural differences between the east and west, including miànzi.

-Teaching abroad helped me to become the creative I am today.
-Working with children made me to think outside the box, be more creative, and most importantly to have fun.
+Teaching abroad enabled me to become the creative I am today.
+Working with children forced me to think outside the box, be more creative, and most importantly to have fun.